280Zo/charybdis-wireless-mini-zmk-firmware/README.md

   - Hold: Layer 1 (numbers) while the key is held
   - Quick tap, then hold: Repeats Backspace instead of dropping into Layer 1
 - **Bluetooth profile quick-swap:** Jump to the EXTRAS layer and tap the dedicated BT-select keys to pair or switch among up to four saved hosts (plus BT CLR to forget all).
+- **Prospector display brightness controls:** Prospector builds can toggle between ambient-light and manual brightness control from the EXTRAS layer.
+On Colemak-DH, K04 brightens, K15 toggles auto/manual, and K16 dims.
 - **PMW3610 low power trackball sensor driver:** Provided by [badjeff](https://github.com/badjeff/zmk-pmw3610-driver)
   - Patched to prevent cursor jump on wake
 - **Hold-tap side-aware triggers:** Each HRM key only becomes a modifier if the opposite half is active, preventing accidental holds while one-handed.